ConacBreslin/technostalgia/README.md

 ## Skeleton

+The wireframes for the site can be seen [here]((static/images//wireframes.zip))

-there are 12 pages on the site.
+There are 12 pages on the site.
 The **home** page  introduces the site.
 It has a carousel displaying images of all the technologies that are on the site.
 Other pages can be navigated to from the navbar at the top of this.

 The **registration** page has a form which a visitor can complete to register for the site.
 It contains a link to the login page for visitors who are already registered.